-I am an online writer who enjoys expressing my thoughts through poetry, sharing travel experiences and more.
+I am an new writer who enjoys expressing my thoughts through poetry, travel and well being tips

 Exploring Encinitas: 8 Things to See and Do

 Last winter, I enjoyed a short visit to the Southern California beach town of Encinitas.
 One of the few stops on the Coaster train's coastal route, it's an easy—not to mention gorgeous—journey from San Diego by train.

 February in San Diego is the low season and a bit cooler, but I lucked out and enjoyed a beautiful time with sunny skies and pleasant temperatures.
 A well-priced overnight stay made it easier to fit in several scenic stops and some good food and drink (which I mostly fell upon by chance).

 It was nice to explore this surf town with a lack of crowds.
 It had a chill, tranquil vibe, but still offered plenty to keep me interested.
 All of the stops noted here are located either in Old Encinitas or Cardiff-by-the-Sea and are within walking distance or a short drive of each other.

 1. Catch a Flick at La Paloma Theatre

 One of the first sights and sounds that greeted me during my stop in Encinitas was this retro theatre with its eye-catching marquee.
 The gentle sound of music could be heard from a guitar player standing just outside.
 La Paloma theatre—one of the first theatres in the country to show talking pictures (aka ‘talkies’)—was built in the Spanish Colonial Revival style.

 This local landmark opened its doors way back in 1928, and Hollywood starlet Mary Pickford attended its debut.
 I imagined going back in time to experience the excitement and atmosphere of the day—what fun!
 This theater is still a great place to catch the latest films.
 The recent best-picture winner Parasite was playing the week I was in town.